What’s up with all the hype around Ape Coin? Is yet another meme coin being born or is it something different this time?

 - It seems like there are discussions on Discord around being able to stake your Apes for Ape Coins

 - It’s a currency.
 You can already use Ape Coin to purchase Merchandise like t-shirts from Yuga Labs.
 You can also use Ape Coin as in-game currency for Animoca Brands’ game: Benji Bananas.
-What’s more interesting is that TIME magazine have announced that you can purchase a subscription with Ape Coins.
-I guess this is a PR move rather than a first step to become a mainstream currency.
+What’s more interesting is that TIME magazine has announced that you can purchase a subscription with Ape Coins.
+I guess this is a PR move rather than a first step to becoming a mainstream currency.

 Tokenomics and Ape coin distribution

 Ape Coin supply is fixed at 1Bn.
-On their website Ape Coin say that this supply is impossible to increase through the current smart contract that they use on Ethereum to mint this coin.
+On their website, Ape Coin say that this supply is impossible to increase through the current smart contract that they use on Ethereum to mint this coin.
 Similarly, supply cannot be burnt.
 So fixed supply means there can be no inflation or deflation.